 Councils may be underestimating potential income from CIL

 The income from CILs is variable, but due to pressure from the UK government to speed up the delivery of new housing, most councils are likely to be under-forecasting their levy receipts.
-Across the country, there is a general underestimating of the rapid rate of new development and its impact on CIL income.
-Subject to other infrastructure pressures not escalating in similar proportions, councils that are under-forecasting – especially those where significant recent developments have taken place – can seize this opportunity to fund climate emergency responses without negatively affecting their medium-term financial plan.
+Across the country, there's a general underestimating of the rapid rate of new development and its impact on CIL income.
+Subject to other infrastructure pressures not escalating in similar proportions, councils that are under-forecasting, especially those where significant recent developments have taken place, can seize this opportunity to fund climate emergency responses without negatively affecting their medium-term financial plan.

 An opportunity to link with parish and town councils

-Parish and town councils also receive 15% or 25% of CIL income from their areas if they have adopted a neighbourhood development plan.
-In those local authority areas where a large proportion of the levy is channelled through parishes and towns, there is an opening for dialogue.
+Parish and town councils also receive 15% or 25% of CIL income from their areas if they've adopted a neighbourhood development plan.
+In those local authority areas where a large proportion of the levy is channelled through parishes and towns, there's an opening for dialogue.
 Parishes and town councils are landholders and property owners in their own right and tend to be very close to local communities.
 These bodies can be effective allies, working closely with councils to achieve shared climate emergency goals.